 RCGP Conference & exhibition – 24th – 26th October

 The AKU Society will have a stand at this year’s Royal College of General Practitioners (RCGP) Conference and Exhibition, which will be held in Liverpool, home of the National Alkaptonuria Centre (NAC).
 Exhibitions like these are a handy way of reaching out to GP’s and other health care professionals about AKU and the work we do.
-Lesley Harrison, our Patient Support Manager, will be joined by AKU Patient and AKU Society trustee Tony Esmond who will teach GP’s all about the disease and how to help patients in their care.
+Hannah Harrison, our Patient Support Manager, will be joined by AKU Patient and AKU Society trustee Tony Esmond who will teach GP’s all about the disease and how to help patients in their care.
 This is our second time at the event, and it promises to be a brilliant opportunity to talk to health care professionals and other charities.

 November